cosmos/cosmos-sdk/UPGRADING.md

 ##### Extract upgrade to a standalone module

-The `x/upgrade` module is extracted to have a separate go.mod file which allows it be a standalone module.
+The `x/upgrade` module is extracted to have a separate go.mod file which allows it to be a standalone module.
 All the upgrade imports are now renamed to use `cosmossdk.io/x/upgrade` instead of `github.com/cosmos/cosmos-sdk/x/upgrade` across the SDK.

 ## [v0.47.x](https://github.com/cosmos/cosmos-sdk/releases/tag/v0.47.0)